barryclark/jekyll-now/_posts/2021-02-25-cpp-common-call-syntax-variadic-functions.md

 [Try it here](https://wandbox.org/permlink/kTJZ9pf83vbFGdVm).
 Note that we have to specify the function argument type `T` in our call to evaluate because the compiler is unable to figure it out otherwise.
 This is a little less elegant than the Rust solution, where the compiler offers much more powerful type inference.
 However, for my intended use this is completely fine.

 ## Generating A Wrapper Type
 The Rust implementation allowed us more than just calling the functions using a common `evaluate` function.
-It effectively provided a an interface that let us call the functions using the vector argument only.
-I want to emulate this behavior and create a proxy type in C++ that dispatches a vector of arguments to the individual arguments of the underlying functions.
+It effectively provided a an interface that let us call the functions using the vector of parameters only.
+I want to emulate this behavior and create a proxy type in C++ that dispatches elements from a vector to the individual arguments of the underlying functions.
 So for the two objects `func1` and `func2` from above I want to be able to write:

 ```c++
 auto proxy1 = create_proxy<double>(func1);